 by Alice Woodrome

 My mother grew up in a poor and unhappy family and her childhood memories were not pleasant, so she was determined that things would be different for her own children.
 And they were.
-She went out of her way to make good memories for us.
+She and my father went out of their way to make good memories for us.
 We were poor, too, but a birthday was an event and celebrated with all the usual traditions and a beautiful cake made and decorated by Mama.
 We got to choose our favorite foods for dinner that evening and my mother would set the table with her best dishes.
 She did other holidays up right, too.
 On Thanksgiving the house was filled with family and the wonderful smells of a traditional holiday meal.
 Christmas was -- well, let me just say, no one did Christmas any better than Mama.

 But it wasn't the holiday celebrations that I remember the most fondly.
 My mother was a maker of unique family traditions.
 After the last day of school every year, we knew Mama would have a picnic all packed and be ready to take us to South Park.
 We celebrated the beginning of summer at a picnic table next to the creek eating fried chicken and cookies.